hannesnortje/autogen-ts-engine/README.md

 ## 🎯 Quick Start

-### 1. Install LM Studio (Optional)
+### 1. Install LM Studio (Required for Production)

-For full LLM functionality, download and install [LM Studio](https://lmstudio.ai/), then:
+For production use, download and install [LM Studio](https://lmstudio.ai/), then:
 1. Load a model (e.g., Llama 3, Phi-3 Mini)
 2. Start the server on port 1234
 3. Enable the OpenAI-compatible API

-**Note**: The engine includes a mock LLM system for development and testing without requiring LM Studio.
+**Note**: The engine includes a mock LLM system for development and testing only.
+For production use, LM Studio is required.

 ### 2. Install the Engine